 9. Mercy Howes

 Mercy’s husband Samuel STURGIS II was born 1668 in Yarmouth, Barnstable, Mass.
 His parents were Edward Sturgis and Temperance Gorham.
 His maternal grandparents were our ancestors Capt.
 John GORHAM and Desire HOWLAND.
-He first married Mary Oris on 14 OCT 1697 Barnstable, Barnstable Co., Mass.
-Samuel died 12 JAN 1737 Yarmouth, Barnstable Co., MA
+He first married Mary Oris on 14 Oct 1697 Barnstable, Barnstable, Mass.
+Samuel died 12 Jan 1737 Yarmouth.

 10. Susanna Howes (See Joseph BASSETT Sr.’s page)